-When something is shattered to pieces, it cannot COVID-19 is a reminder that humans around the world be fixed.
-The scenario that emerged as 2020 moved are fundamentally all the same; the result of four through the pain of COVID-19 is, on the one hand, very dimensions-soul, heart, mind and body, which find different from the societal setting that existed before their expression in aspirations, emotions, thoughts and the pandemic; on the other hand, the worst part of the sensations.
-Thus, the unfolding situation may either pandemic derives from the prevalence of a situation serve as a social equaliser, because it affects people that has lingered for centuries. independently from their passport, income, skin colour, gender and skills, or it may cultivate a groundswell Trust is damaged and inequity expanded.
-In some of drastic disconnection.
-Everyone is affected by the ways, the confidence that many people had in the coronavirus and the measures to contain it, directly systems they took for granted is now gone.
-From or indirectly; yet the way in which individuals are one day to the next, social gatherings, shopping, impacted by the situation varies dramatically, on a outdoor activities and travel turned from ordinary physical, mental, social and material level.
-The present necessities to high-risk luxuries.
-Around the world, discrepancy of equal exposure/unequal outcome derives governments, including those of the richest nations, from the systemic setting that we have been evolving in, were overwhelmed, failing to respond on the spot to individually and collectively over the past centuries.
+When something is shattered to pieces, it cannot be fixed.
+The scenario that emerged as 2020 moved through the pain of COVID-19 is, on the one hand, very different from the societal setting that existed before the pandemic; on the other hand, the worst part of the pandemic derives from the prevalence of a situation that has lingered for centuries.

-a crisis that was prone to happen sooner rather than later.
-In other ways, the pandemic has pulled back

-Until March 2020, it was possible for many people and the veil of a systemic social paradox that has been governments to ignore the division that marks society. lingering for too long.
-A few have (too) much, while No longer, "because now, in the era of the virus, a poor person's sickness can affect a wealthy society's health" many survive on a bare minimum.
-The COVID-19 conundrum puts everyone at risk of infection, yet the (Roy 2020), COVID-19 does not discriminate between outcomes of that risk, and even the level of exposure to those who get infected-from stars to subway workers, it, are heavily influenced by a person's socio-economic housewives to academics, and beyond gender and status.
+Trust is damaged and inequity expanded.1 In some ways, the confidence that many people had in the systems they took for granted is now gone.
+From one day to the next, social gatherings, shopping, outdoor activities and travel turned from ordinary necessities to high-risk luxuries.
+Around the world, governments, including those of the richest nations, were overwhelmed, failing to respond on the spot to a crisis that was prone to happen sooner rather than later.
+In other ways, the pandemic has pulled back the veil of a systemic social paradox that has been lingering for too long.
+A few have (too) much, while many survive on a bare minimum.
+The COVID-19 conundrum puts everyone at risk of infection, yet the outcomes of that risk, and even the level of exposure to it, are heavily influenced by a person's socio-economic status.
 Inequity has been growing under the radar.
-The paychecks, across nations and literacy levels, people pandemic has put it, and us, on the spot. fall sick, some of them fatally.
-It is a context that is prone to panic and fear, to isolation and xenophobia.
-2020 showed that the modus operandi of the past is But the experience that sick people and their families inadequate.
-COVID-19 confronts us with the need for go through depends on money and location.
-If you are something different, because doing more of the same poor and/or live in a low-income neighbourhood, your chances of getting severely sick or dying are significantly yields more of the same.
-Today's challenge is to neither pick up the shards and patch them together into heightened, while the likelihood of quality healthcare something makeshift, nor come up with more of the diminishes dramatically.
-The universality of impact coupled with the unequal chances of survival is a prime same that failed before.
-Can we create something new? illustration of the systemic social paradox that has shaped our collective existence for centuries.
-Reality unfolds into a frail scenario in which few have a lot and many have (too) little, while the sum of resources would suffice to cover everyone's essential needs.
-A shock like COVID-19 dismantles that feeble framework.
+The pandemic has put it, and us, on the spot.

+2020 showed that the modus operandi of the past is inadequate.
+COVID-19 confronts us with the need for something different, because doing more of the same yields more of the same.
+Today's challenge is to neither pick up the shards and patch them together into something makeshift, nor come up with more of the same that failed before.
+Can we create something new?

 The new normal entails an emergency that engulfs large parts of society.
 It illustrates that a shift away from the patchwork approach of aid to a holistic understanding of support is needed; an all-encompassing 360-degree vision of short-term interventions, medium-term investments and long-term cooperation.
-Following a brief overview of the present context, we will look Addressing this paradox, which may appear like a Gordian at the parameters that underpin the propositions in knot, begins at the core of the core, at the centre of the smallest entity of our collective existence.
-Solving the this paper, at the individual level and in the collective conundrum that COVID-19 has placed in our hands begins sphere.
-This is followed by a deeper dive into the logic underneath, which outlines a dynamic from the with the aspiration of individual beings (Walther 2020c). inside out and from the outside in.
-We conclude with a Individuals will influence what happens next.
-There summary and way forward for a post-pandemic world that is worth living. are, and always have been, many factors that are out of our control.
-COVID-19 has brutally reminded us that POZE, the paradigm shift that is presented in these whatever illusion of steadiness and homeostasis we had, pages, may appear radical and yet it merely unites it was nothing more than a temporary grip on a glitchy, within a coherent framework thus far disconnected morphing, dissolving and ever-evolving reality-which is elements that were found in different disciplines over by its own nature out of control.
-We cannot control the the past centuries.
-Nothing new is in it, yet the applied spheres in which we operate, but we can control how we outcome can be a game-changer.
-A brief view of the operate in them, including with whom we interact and status quo makes it blatantly clear why such change how.
-The influence that derives from these interactions influences the ultimate outcome within and among these is needed spheres.
-This may seem contradictory, but it is not.
-Uncertainty seems to be the name of the game these days; but it always was that way.
+Following a brief overview of the present context, we will look at the parameters that underpin the propositions in this paper, at the individual level and in the collective sphere.
+This is followed by a deeper dive into the logic underneath, which outlines a dynamic from the inside out and from the outside in.
+We conclude with a summary and way forward for a post-pandemic world that is worth living.

+POZE, the paradigm shift that is presented in these pages, may appear radical and yet it merely unites within a coherent framework thus far disconnected elements that were found in different disciplines over the past centuries.
+Nothing new is in it, yet the applied outcome can be a game-changer.2 A brief view of the status quo makes it blatantly clear why such change is needed.